 A separate report from The Star explains that SportPesa will remain active in Kenya despite dropping these sponsorships.
 SportPesa does not intend to exit Kenya altogether.
 That report also states that SportPesa has no plans to scale back on its existing betting operations; today’s announcement is limited to cutting costs so the firm can stay in business as normal form the customers’ point of view.

-Kenyan football will be feel the consequences as well.
-According to one report, Gor Mahia may be forced to pull out of the CAF Champions league due to the loss of the SportPesa sponsorship.
+Kenyan football will feel the consequences as well.
+According to one report, Gor Mahia may be forced to pull out of the CAF Champions League due to the loss of the SportPesa sponsorship.
 They are slated to play Equatorial Guinea in February, but now lack funds to pay for flights and accommodation.

 The one positive take from all this is word that SportPesa has no intention to pass the increased costs on to customers.
 Gamblers will still be able to participate in the major jackpots SportPesa is known for and will pay no additional taxes on their winnings.